The World Bows Down Before My Flames: Characters

 Real name Sakura Karasuma (烏丸桜, Karasuma Sakura), she is a katana-wielding assassin who got reincarnated into another world after being forced to commit seppuku by her clan when she refused to kill innocents.
 Though seemingly a cold-blooded murderer, she actually derives no joy from killing at all.
-Having spent her whole life following orders, she finally begins thinking for herself after reincarnating into the other world, eventually realizing she enjoys fighting opponents with strong convictions.
+Having spent her whole life following orders, she finally begins thinking for herself after reincarnating into the other world, eventually realizing that she is a battle junky who enjoys fighting strong opponents.